-- The student actively participates in the team, engaging with team members in ways that facilitate their contributions and proactively cooperating to complete needed tasks.
+- 6. The student identifies and can implement under guidance appropriate prototyping tools to successfully communicate their solution to the design challenge.
+(C2, F2) (Prototyping) (Demo) - 7.
+The student actively participates in the team, engaging with team members in ways that facilitate their contributions and proactively cooperating to complete needed tasks.
 (E1, G2) (Teamwork) - The student describes and gives examples of their own selfdevelopment, and uses this insight to plan for future learning.
-(G3) (Critical Reflection)
+(G1) (Critical Reflection)